Keeping Current: Stay Up to Date with the Latest Biomedical Research

 - Selected social media tools (Twitter and Symplur)

-Please note: This class will be held via Zoom.
-The instructor will send the Zoom link 24 hours before the session.
+Please note: This class will be held via Zoom and recorded.
+You will receive the Zoom link after registering and again an hour before the session.

 In support of improving patient care, Stanford Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.